ckan/ckan-docker/README.md

 ### Extending the base images

 You can modify the docker files to build your own customized image tailored to your project, installing any extensions and extra requirements needed.
-Here is where you would update to build a different CKAN base image ie: CKAN 2.9.7
+Here is where you would update to use a different CKAN base image ie: CKAN 2.9.7

 To perform extra initialization steps you can add scripts to your custom images and copy them to the `/docker-entrypoint.d` folder (The folder should be created for you when you build the image).
 Any `*.sh` and `*.py` file in that folder will be executed just after the main initialization script ([`prerun.py`](https://github.com/ckan/ckan-docker-base/blob/main/ckan-2.9/base/setup/prerun.py)) is executed and just before the web server and supervisor processes are started.